The Greek Age of Bronze

 But in Homeric text there are several hexameter which exhibit precisely these impossible measures, thus violating the hexameter rule.
 What can have happened here?
 Any Homer scholar know that Homer does not usually make mistakes!

-There are also some archaeological avidences that the Homer's poems had origin in the Achaean period.
-The poems mentioned several undubfull elements coming from the Late Helladic time like the boar tusked helmet (see the pages dedicate to the helmets), full body shields (see the page dedicated to the body shields), abbondance of gold elements, huge walls well constructed defending the cities, important rule of the women in the palace style society.
-Furthermore the continuos list of people, objects, number of dead, and the elaborate structure of the ships catalogue shows a striking resemblance to the bureaucratic and amministrative record-keeping in the Achaean palace cultures as we encountered in the Linear B tablets.
+There are also some archaeological evidences that the Homer's poems had origin in the Achaean period.
+The poems mentioned several un-doubtful elements coming from the Late Helladic time like the boar tusked helmet (see the pages dedicate to the helmets), full body shields (see the page dedicated to the body shields), abundance of gold elements, huge walls well constructed defending the cities, important rule of the women in the palace style society.
+Furthermore the continuous list of people, objects, number of dead, and the elaborate structure of the ships catalogue shows a striking resemblance to the bureaucratic and administrative record-keeping in the Achaean palace cultures as we encountered in the Linear B tablets.

 In the famous ships catalogue (*3) twenty-nine contingents of attackers are listed, each forming a geographical and political entity.
 Each of these shows the same structure: (1) name of the region and enumeration of the places furnishing men for the expedition (2) names of the respective commanders, (3) the number of the ships and the crew number for each.
 This list embraces 267 hexameters and record not less than 178 geographical names which have been largely retained until today, so that in this list of troop contingents we can recognize Greece.